Should I Buy Life Insurance With a Long-Term Care Rider?

 • Multiple sclerosis (MS)

-Many other diseases may be classified as a chronic illness, but your insurance provider will have the final say on whether your situation qualifies.
+Many other conditions may be classified as chronic illnesses.
+Your insurance provider has the final say.

-To be diagnosed with a qualifying chronic illness, you typically must have a licensed health care professional certify that you have a chronic illness that restricts you from performing at least two of the six activities of daily living (ADL):
+To qualify, you typically must have a licensed health care professional certify that you have a chronic illness that restricts you from doing at least two of the six activities of daily living (ADL):

 • Bathing